vyos/vyos-build/README.md

 **NOTE:** you need to git pull manually after you commit to the remote and before rebuilding, the local repository won't be updated automatically.

+**WARNING:** any packages in the packages directory will be added to the iso during build, replacing the upstream ones.
+Make sure you delete them (both the source directories and built deb packages) if you want to build an iso from purely upstream packages.

 # Development process

 ## Git branches